The word dysbiosis within medicine refers to the abnormal makeup of colonic bacteria.

 Probiotics have been studied in animals for their effect on reversal of barrier dysfunction and dysbiosis.
 Some effects have been seen with certain probiotics in rat studies, but no human studies have been reported.

-Prebiotics have been found to be effective in changing a dysbiotic bowel.
+Prebiotics has been found to be effective in changing a dysbiotic bowel.
 A major 65 page 2010 review on Prebiotics says “ A large number of human intervention studies have been performed that have demonstrated that dietary consumption of certain food products can result in statistically significant changes in the composition of the gut microbiota in line with the prebiotic concept.”

 A prebiotic product would seem to fit the FDA definition of Medical Food.
 It would be offered for the “dietary management” of dysbiosis which is not a “disease” but rather a “condition” found with many diseases.
 There is presently nothing on the market in the medical field in the prebiotic arena.